kysely-org/kysely/recipes/extending-kysely.md

   }

   // This is a mandatory getter.
-You must add it and always return `undefined`.
-  // See the `Expression<T>` docs for an explanation. get expressionType(): T | undefined {
+You must add it and always return `undefined`. get expressionType(): T | undefined {
     return undefined
   }

   toOperationNode(): OperationNode {
     const json = JSON.stringify(this.#value)
-    // You can return any `OperationNode` from here, but we won't go into
-    // details what an `OperationNode` is.
-Most of the time you can use
-    // the `sql` template tag to build the node.
-And don't worry, we are
+    // Most of the time you can use the `sql` template tag to build the returned node.
-    // not concatenating user input to the SQL. the `sql` template tag
-    // takes care of passing the `json` string as a parameter to the DB. return sql`CAST(${json} AS JSONB)`.toOperationNode() }
+    // The `sql` template tag takes care of passing the `json` string as a parameter, alongside the sql string, to the DB. return sql`CAST(${json} AS JSONB)`.toOperationNode() }
 }